Cabals: Magic & Battle Cards

 Cabals: Magic & Battle Cards is a digital collectible card game designed by Mika Rosendahl and developed by Finnish studio Kyy Games.
-The game combines a game board mechanic and cross-platform online multiplayer gameplay.
-Cabals: The Card Game was published on November 30, 2011, for iPhone, iPad, Android devices, and Internet Browsers.
+The game combines a board mechanic and cross-platform online multiplayer gameplay.
+Cabals: The Card Game was published on November 30, 2011, for iPhone, iPad, Android and Internet Browsers.
 The newly named Cabals: Magic & Battle Cards was released on April 11, 2014.

 In Cabals: Magic & Battle Cards, two players struggle for dominance by playing and moving cards on a game board.
-Both players use their own deck of cards that gives them a selection of units and abilities to choose.
+Both players use their own deck of cards that gives them a selection of units and abilities to choose from.
 There are two different ways to win, which enables numerous ways to overcome the opponent.
 The board introduces a tactical aspect to the card play, by making positioning a big part of the game, and changes shape from match to match.

 On May 14, 2015, a crowdfunding project was launched by Kyy Games to fund a tabletop adaptation of the digital game.

 Setting

 The world of Cabals: Magic & Battle Cards is inspired by various real mystical and esoteric traditions.
-It has been developed specifically for Cabals: Magic & Battle Cards with the help of author Johanna Sinisalo, with visual art provided by original paintings for each individual card.
+It has been developed specifically for Cabals: Magic & Battle Cards with the help of author Johanna Sinisalo.
+Each individual card uses originals paintings for its visual art.

 Set in Europe between the two world wars, Cabals: Magic & Battle Cards places the players in the middle of a different kind of struggle, one fought in shadows.
 It's a war between cabals, secret societies dedicated to harnessing the forbidden powers to their own ends.
 It's a war over influence and a chance to shape the future of humankind.

 The power struggle is between six cabals: